Last Layer Hamiltonian Monte Carlo: Experimental setup

-\paragraph{\textbf{Calibration.}}To measure the alignment between the prediction confidence and the performance, we use the adaptive calibration error (ACE $\downarrow$, \citealt{nixon2019measuring}, Equation \ref{eq:ACE}) with 10 bins .
-ACE partitions predictions into adaptively-sized bins, comparing the average predicted probability in each bin to the corresponding fraction of correct predictions.
-Overconfidence occurs when predicted confidence exceeds accuracy; conservativeness occurs when confidence falls short of accuracy.
-To assess the quality of the uncertainty estimates relative to model performance, we use the relative Area Under the Lifted Curve (rAULC $\uparrow$, \citealt{postels2022practicality}, Equation \ref{eq:raulc}).
+\paragraph{\textbf{Calibration.}} Calibration metrics evaluate how well the predicted probabilistic or uncertainty estimates correspond to the true likelihood of outcomes.
+For example, if a model predicts a class with 70\% confidence, that class should be correct in roughly 70\% of such predictions.
+A model is considered overconfident when it assigns high probabilities to incorrect outcomes and conservative when it assigns low probabilities to correct outcomes.
+The expected calibration error (ECE) \cite{naeini2015obtaining} partitions predictions into a fixed number of bins, grouping samples based on their confidence values.
+Each bin’s average predicted probability is then compared to the empirical fraction of correct predictions within that bin.
+However, the fixed binning approach can lead to unequal sample counts across bins, causing poorly populated intervals to dominate the error estimation.
+To mitigate unequal bins, the adaptive calibration error (ACE $\downarrow$, \cite{nixon2019measuring}, Equation \ref{eq:ACE}) replaces the fixed binning with adaptive bin intervals, ensuring that each bin contains a similar number of instances.
+This yields a more balanced assessment of confidence–accuracy alignment by reducing the bias introduced by unevenly distributed predictions.
+In our evaluation, we compute the ACE over an adaptive range of 10 bins, similar to \cite{vellenga2024pthmc}.
+To assess the calibration of the uncertainty estimates relative to the model performance, we use the relative Area Under the Lifted Curve (rAULC $\uparrow$, \cite{postels2022practicality}, Equation \ref{eq:raulc}).
 The rAULC evaluates how well uncertainty scores are calibrated.
 Ideally, confident and correct predictions should correspond to low uncertainty, while incorrect or low-confidence predictions should yield high uncertainty.